The Real Reason Why Fall Air Has a Unique Smell

 The temperature isn't the only thing that changes with the seasons.

-It's that time of year again: the leaves change color, the temperature drops, and the pumpkin spice lattes start appearing on café menus.
+It's that time of year again: the leaves change color, the temperature begins to drop, and the pumpkin spice lattes start popping up on café menus.
 Of course, those aren't the only things that fall brings.
-There's also that distinct, but somewhat indescribable scent of autumn in the air.
-But why does fall smell so different from every other season?
+There's also that distinct, but somewhat indescribable scent of autumn that mysteriously starts filling the air, as if pumped in by an enormous machine.
+But why?
+Why is it that fall smells so different from every other season?
 We made it our mission to find out.
+(And for more incredible trivia you can share with your friends, check out these 75 Weird But Wonderful Facts That Will Leave You Totally Amazed.)

 The primary reason fall has a distinct smell has to do with the temperature.
 Higher temperatures can increase the intensity of certain smells, and lower temperatures can diminish them.
 For example, a pile of garbage in an alleyway might overpower other smells on a hot day, but when things cool down, you may barely smell that once-overpowering stench of trash.